Al Coury: Capitol Records

-Work with Beatles
+Work with ex-Beatles

 Coury was important to several solo Beatles releases in the 1970s, particularly Paul McCartney's 1973 album Band On The Run and John Lennon's 1974 album Walls and Bridges, both of which reached the top of the charts and yielded #1 singles.

 It was Coury who persuaded McCartney to include the successful single "Helen Wheels" on the US version of Band On The Run (because it was last-minute, the lyrics to the song were not included on the lyric sheet).
 He then chose the song "Jet" as the second single, which helped make the album the most successful of McCartney's solo efforts.

-Coury's strategies made the album Band on the Run the first album in history to become no.1 on the Billboard charts on three different occasions and one of the best selling albums of the 1970s Band on the Run remains McCartney's most successful album and the most celebrated of his post-Beatles works.
+Coury's strategies made the album Band on the Run the first album in history to become no. 1 on the Billboard charts on three different occasions and one of the best selling albums of the 1970s Band on the Run remains McCartney's most successful album and the most celebrated of his post-Beatles works.
 McCartney attributed the success of the album mainly on Coury's advice.

 The following year, Lennon invited Coury to "work his magic" promoting Lennon's Walls and Bridges album.
 It was Coury who chose the first single, "Whatever Gets You Thru The Night", which became Lennon's first #1 solo hit (and the only one in his lifetime).
 Coury was also instrumental in the long-awaited release of Lennon's 1975 album Rock 'n' Roll, bartering with producer Phil Spector to retrieve the master tapes from their abandoned 1973 recording sessions.